VaibhavSharma08/Racis-Hmmmm-NOT-ALLOWED/README.md

-# Anti Harassment Bot
+# Racis-Hmmmm : NOT ALLOWED
-Anti Harassment Bot is meant to discourage use of bad and offensive words in the discord server by first scolding the user for using such words and then giving a kick warning, then finally kicking the user out of the server.
+This Discord Bot is meant to discourage use of bad and offensive words in the discord server by first scolding the user for using such words and then giving a kick warning, then finally kicking the user out of the server.
 This user then cannot enter the server again without discord link.

 # How to setup